EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/dataset/single-uav-droneshield/index.md

 The meausrements were carried at a rooftop of a building in Ilmenau, Germany, were the measurement setup was installed, and the drone flied over a pre-determined route marked by waypoints at a given height and speed.
 Both the Channel Impulse Response (CIR) and groundtruth position of the drones are provided in this dataset.
 The Zenthos dataset enables evaluation and development of ISAC algorithms for drone detection and tracking in municipal areas, in presence of background clutter.
-The data from this can has been proven effective for training and evaluation of machine learning algorithms [see this paper](https://arxiv.org/abs/2507.01799).
+The data from this can has been proven effective for training and evaluation of machine learning algorithms ([see this paper](https://arxiv.org/abs/2507.01799)).

 # Measurement Setup